 Pursuant to O.C.G.A. § 42-9-42, no person must be granted clemency, pardon, parole, or other relief from sentence except by a majority vote of the board.
 A majority of the members of the board may commute a death sentence to life imprisonment.
 A grant of clemency, pardon, parole, or other relief from sentence must be rendered only by a written decision which must be signed by at least the number of board members required for the relief granted and which becomes a part of the permanent record.

-O.C.G.A. § 42-9-42 provides that good conduct, achievement of a fifth-grade level or higher on standardized reading tests, and efficient performance of duties by an inmate is considered by the board in his or her favor and merits consideration of an application for pardon or parole.
-No inmate shall be placed on parole until and unless the board finds that there is reasonable probability that, if s/he is so released, s/he will live and conduct himself or herself as a respectable and law-abiding person and that his or her release will be compatible with his or her own welfare and the welfare of society.
-Furthermore, no person must be released on pardon or placed on parole unless and until the board is satisfied that s/he will be suitably employed in self-sustaining employment or that s/he will not become a public charge.
+O.C.G.A. § 42-9-42 provides that good conduct, achievement of a fifth-grade level or higher on standardized reading tests, and efficient performance of duties by an inmate shall be considered by the board in his favor and shall merit consideration of an application for pardon or parole.
+No inmate shall be placed on parole until and unless the board shall find that there is reasonable probability that, if he is so released, he will live and conduct himself as a respectable and law-abiding person and that his release will be compatible with his own welfare and the welfare of society.
+Furthermore, no person shall be released on pardon or placed on parole unless and until the board is satisfied that he will be suitably employed in self-sustaining employment or that he will not become a public charge.
 However, the board may, in its discretion, grant pardon or parole to any aged or disabled persons.

 O.C.G.A. § 42-9-42 provides that any person who is paroled must be released on such terms and conditions as the board prescribes.
 The board must diligently see that no peonage is allowed in the guise of parole relationship or supervision.
 The parolee must remain in the legal custody of the board until the expiration of the maximum term specified in his or her sentence or until s/he is pardoned by the board.